osuosl/streamwebs/docs/source/outline.rst

 .. note::

-    This is allowable for only one data model at a time.
+    ``compare`` is allowable for only one data model at a time.
 In other words, a user can't compare a site's Water Quality, Riparian, and Canopy Cover all at once.